septianrezaandrianto/appfuxion-techincal-test/README.md

    - This API I provide for download Pdf file from database, use ID from the collection GET All Data as the parameter.

 4. Delete By Id (localhost:8080/api/doDeleteData?id=1)
-   - This API I provide for delete data from the database.
+   - This API I provide for delete data from the database, use ID from the collection GET All Data as the parameter.